-These class notes on Functionalist Theory should be all you need to revise this topic for your A level sociology exam
+These class notes on Functionalism should be all you need to revise this topic for your A level sociology exam

 - We should study society scientifically and at the macro level – looking for the general laws that explain human action.